 Last summer, we spent two weeks on the Big Island of Hawaii.
 We did so many awesome things, I had to break my MUST-DO post into two segments.
-Last week, I posted about the Best Big Island Beaches, and today I am writing about the other activities you don’t want to miss if you are traveling to the Big Island!
+Last week, I posted about the Best Big Island Beaches, and today I am writing about the Best Big Island activities!

 hover over image to pin for later:

 Best Big Island Activities

 I visited the Big Island when I was in the sixth grade and immediately fell in love with its unique terrain.
 I could not wait to bring my kids here so they could see the endless fields of lava rock that butt up against the world’s most gorgeous beaches.
 On this trip, we spent two whole weeks on the Big Island – 8 nights in a Keauhou condo (just south of Kona) and 5 nights at the Waikoloa Beach Marriot.